AUTO-FREE NEW YORK!

 The Five-Minute Activist

 Auto-Free NY operates under the aegis of the Institute for Rational Urban Mobility, Inc. (IRUM), a not-for-profit organization with 501(c)(3) status.

 Note: this website is best viewed with Text Size set to "Smaller" or "Medium."

 If Car Names Were Honest:

 Be a patriot - use mass transit!

-Above: Not technical issues but conflicting interest groups, vision-free politicians, a disdainful billionaire Mayor and Encroachment Nimbys have conspired to keep a valuable public asset, the LIRR Rockaway Beach line right-of-way, in ruins for decades.
+Above: the view across the deserted railbeds of the LIRR Rockaway Beach rail right-of-way.
+Not technical issues but unaccountable bureacracies, vision-free, dishonest politicians and a tiny coterie of Encroachment Nimbys have conspired to keep this priceless public asset in ruins for decades.
 View from A train looking north near Howard Beach stop, April 2013.
+In the background is the A train Lefferts Blvd. branch, headed east.
 Photo: W Fields.
 Letter from George

 George Haikalis, Chair

 P.S.
 NYC SMOG ALERT UPDATES: Despite ongoing propaganda about how clean cars are these days, NYC's air quality continues to be the worst on the East Coast -- practically every day here is an Air Quality Alert Day, meaning you shouldn't breathe when outdoors, or live within a few blocks of a city highway or through street.
 For updates, call the state Dept of Environmental Conservation at 1-800 535-1345.